 Pre-discussion paper consultation → Discussion paper and public consultation →

 Consideration of submissions + preparation of recommended amendments → Finalise amendments

 Planning & Infrastructure, in developing the discussion paper, sought comment and input

 to identify and discuss key issues that need to be addressed.
 This input was used to draft recommendations for the review discussion paper.

-The department is currently considering all written submissions received during the exhibition process to inform recommended amendments to SEPP 65 and the Residential Flat Design Code.
+Planning & Infrastructure is currently considering all written submissions received during the exhibition process to inform recommended amendments to SEPP 65 and the Residential Flat Design Code.

 A statutory exhibition will be conducted before any amendments to the document are finalised.